How to Use the GPUpdate Command?

 1. Open Command Prompt or PowerShell:

-• Right-click and select Run as Administrator.
+• Right-click on it and choose Run as Administrator.

 2. Run the GPUpdate Command:

-Common GPUpdate Parameters
+Common GPUpdate Parameters:

 Examples of Using GPUpdate